Work in development.

 “endearing in that through Five Years (Neal) has become the narrator of his own story . . .
 His ability to set a scene with movements and tone is spot on”

 Upcoming shows and News:

-Set in a special needs school in the 1990’s, Five Years is an autobiographical one-man show which combines spoken-word poetry, improvisation and direct address to ask ‘how do you find your own identity in an environment where you’re only defined as ‘special’?
+Set in a special needs school in the 1990’s, Five Years is an autobiographical one-man show which combines spoken-word poetry, improvisation and direct address to ask ‘how do you overcome a position of powerless to find your identity?
 How do you remain optimistic when you’re encouraged not to expect too much of yourself?’
 It’s a quiet shout, a voice for those differently abled, differently identified, marginalised and put down.
 Starkly honest, poetic, but with a clear eye on the light at the end of the tunnel, Neal Pike explores sexuality, friendship, loss and ambition against adversity.